Are you interested to learn the winning home swap strategy we use to travel the world and stay months on end in stunning locations for zero cost?

 Recently we had 4 months over Christmas, living on Sydney Harbour in a stunning apartment with a view of the Harbour.
 Then we had 3 months in Thailand, with the use of two apartments – one on the Chao Phraya River with an incredible view of Bangkok, and the second property was on the beach of the Gulf of Thailand, with stunning sea views and amazingly energetic sunsets.

-LoveHomeSwap has a visual calendar that shows availability – however not all prospective swappers check our diary out.
-We often get exchange offers in a period that we’ve blocked out as we’ve already agreed another exchange.
+LoveHomeSwap has a visual calendar that shows availability – however not all prospective swappers check out our diary.
+We often get exchange offers in a period that we’ve blocked out as we’ve already agreed on another exchange.

 Internet Speed

 We’re starting to be more relaxed about internet speed, but as we work online, we message our prospective exchange partners to let them know about our internet priorities.

 We usually ask them to check their internet speed on speedtest and have them tell us the upload and the download speed.
 That site is a mine-field of ads, so we caution people to only click the ‘GO’ button and nothing else!

 It’s the upload speed that’s important to us when it comes to running webinars and uploading videos to Youtube.
 An upload speed of 2 is the absolute minimum we can ‘survive on!

 You can also use speedtest.net to check your internet speed on your mobile phone too.

 Speak To Co-Exchangers Online

 Finally, after checking dates, location, internet, suitability etc we arrange to speak to people via video on Skype or Zoom, make sure we're a good fit for each other.
 We want to get a feel for them, to see they share the same values as us, to understand their travel plans – and to check they’re not crazy lol.